antoniotongzhang/VBNMF/README.md

 ## Dependencies
 - Python
-- NumPy
+- Scikit-learn (used to input the Breast Cancer Wisconsin dataset and apply standard scaler for data standardization)
-- PyTorch
+- NumPy (used to find minimum values for scaled features and apply the second norm)
-- scikit-learn
+- PyTorch (used to create tensors of matrices and perform matrix multiplication)

 ## Description
 This is a course final project for COSC 5P77.
-The code contains a novel implementation of VBNMF in Python and PyTorch, along with an evaluation on the Breast Cancer dataset.
+The code contains a novel implementation of VBNMF in Python and PyTorch, along with an evaluation on breast cancer wisconsin dataset.

 ## Parameters
 - `V`: Input data matrix.